Farewell, My Lovely (1975)

 It was one of those transient motels, something between a fleabag and a dive. – Farewell, My Lovely (1975)

-iMDB.com has this film rated at a 7.0.[1]
+iMDB.com has this film rated at a 7.0.
 To me, that is a meager rating.
 However, I think that is about right for this film, in some ways.
 As a devoted noiresta, there are many reasons why I would watch this film.
-While the average viewer may find some of the plot points dated and some of the choice of actors odd.
+At the same time, the average viewer may find some of the plot points dated, and some of the actor choices odd.

-Rottentomatoes.com has this film rated at 67 percent on the Tomatometer and 73 percent audience approval, mirroring the rating on iMDB.com.
+RottenTomatoes.com has this film rated at 71 percent on the Tomatometer and 71 percent audience approval,[1] mirroring the rating on IMDb.com.

 The great film critic Roger Ebert liked the film and said in a January 1, 1975, four-star review:

-And neither does Robert Mitchum, in what becomes his definitive performance.
 Mitchum is one of the great screen presences, and at 57 he seems somehow to be just now coming of age: He was born to play the weary, cynical, doggedly romantic Marlowe.
-His voice and his face and the way he lights his cigarette are all exactly right, and seem totally effortless.
-That’s his trademark.
-In a good Mitchum performance, we are never aware he is acting.
-And it is only when we measure the distances between his characters that we can see what he is doing.”[2]
+His voice and his face and the way he lights his cigarette are all exactly right, and seem totally effortless.”[2]

 Actors – Farewell, My Lovely (1975)